ThomasTJdev/nim_homeassistant/README.md

 # MQTT Broker

 The whole setup depends on a MQTT broker, which connects all the different modules.
-You can use any broker.
-The following shows how to use Mosquitto.
+The current setup requires Mosquitto.

 ## Installing and running Mosquitto MQTT broker